-Gartner have always had a ‘strong’ definition of which technology types could enter their Backup Magic Quadrant.
+Gartner have strict definitions of which technology types could enter their Backup Magic Quadrant.

 But never had Gartner allowed Virtual only Backup Products (Veeam, Vranger, PhD Virtual etc) to form part of the Magic Quadrant.

 Veeam has entered Gartner Magic Quadrant in the Visionary Category.

 Going back just 3 Years ago (2009/2010), many of the ‘Mid Market’ clients CD-DataHouse work with, were: